Economy of Northern Ireland: Transport

 Northern Ireland has three civilian airports: Belfast City, Belfast International, and City of Derry.
 Only Belfast City Airport is served by train, from Sydenham station on the Bangor Line.

 Major seaports in Northern Ireland include the Port of Belfast, the Port of Londonderry and the Port of Larne.
 The Port of Belfast is one of the chief ports of the United Kingdom, handling 17 million tonnes (16.7 million long tons) of goods in 2005 By 2022, the Port of Belfast handled 24.5 million tonnes of trade per year as well as 1.8 million people and 141 cruise ships.

 In addition to these existing links, several organisations have proposed a tunnel under the North Channel, with one possible site connecting the eastern part of Northern Ireland to Wigtownshire.
 The idea has been given technical consideration since the 19th century.

-A bridge from Warrenpoint to Omeath will begin construction in late 2024.
+Construction of the Narrow Water Bridge, a 195-metre cable-stayed bridge connecting Warrenpoint in County Down with Omeath in County Louth, commenced in June 2024 and is expected to be complete by late 2027.